wesker-albert/cibo/README.md

 ### 2023-07-13
 * The project can be loaded via Dev Container in VSCode.
 * In terminal, `make start` will fire up the server.
-* Once fired up, you'll can control the server.
+* Once fired up, you can control the server.
 Make sure to `create_db` before trying to `start` the server.
 * Connect via telnet to: `127.0.0.1 51234`
 * Currently available commands:  `register, finalize, login, say, logout`